2018-2019 ACC Basketball Preview

 The Orange were a controversial addition to last year’s NCAA Tournament but responded by winning three games to reach the Sweet 16.
 Jim Boeheim’s zone was one of the best defenses in the country (at two ACC schools – it was used at Duke as well), while the offense was one of the worst (they finished a remarkable-for-a-NCAA-Tournament-team 318th in overall fg.%, 328th in 3pt.%, and 308th in assist to turnover ratio), which made Syracuse games difficult to watch at times.
 The defense should again be staunch (they finished 5th in fg% defense, 22nd in 3pt.% defense, and 57th in rebounding margin), while the addition of a pair of talented freshman perimeter players and the surprising return of Tyus Battle provide hope for significant improvement at the offensive end.

 After struggling with inconsistency the first two years of his career, Frank Howard (14.4 ppg., 4.7 apg., 1.8 spg.) took over the point guard position by default yet performed admirably with very little help after Geno Thorpe left the program.
 His numbers weren’t great, but he was the only member of the team to average over 1.5 apg. while also maintaining a positive assist to turnover ratio.
 Howard’s an excellent passer, a disruptive defender, and he can get to the rim.
 Although still maddeningly inconsistent with his jump shot, he is improving as a perimeter shooter, which will be much easier with better floor spacing and a little rest.
 With few other options at point guard, Howard was forced to play an average of 38.4 minutes a game last year; with much needed help arriving, he could emerge as a star as a senior.
 Freshman combo guard Jalen Carey, a 6-4 top 40 recruit, should take some of the pressure off of Howard.
 Carey is incredibly fast and can create off the dribble and find open teammates.
 It’s possible that he could get out of control at times and turn the ball over, but the additional ball movement and improved spacing created by his drives should at least help improve the team’s dismal shooting percentages.
 Tyus Battle (19.2 ppg.), a 6-6 junior who would have been drafted at some point had he kept his name in, should benefit from the arrival of the freshmen as well.
 Battle’s shooting fell off last year due to limited ball movement, scoring options, floor spacing, and rest (Battle played a team leading 39 minutes per game); again, all four should improve, and Battle should go from second team All-Conference to first and improve his draft stock as a result.
 The second potential impact freshman is Buddy Boeheim, the coach’s son, who was only a three star prospect due to limited athleticism but is 6-5 and one of the best perimeter shooters in his class.
 His length will help him fit into the team’s zone, which he is quite familiar with, and his shooting ability will provide much needed floor spacing for the offense.
 He should help right away.
+Jim Boeheim has been particularly optimistic about the potential offensive contributions of Elijah Hughes, a 6-6 sophomore transfer from East Carolina, but that optimism is based largely on his performance in practice; Hughes' production was limited (partially by injury) and his shooting unimpressive in his lone season in the AAC.
 Point guard Howard Washington struggled in limited opportunities as a freshman, but he could still be a part of the team’s long term plans.

-The breakthrough star for last year’s Orange was 6-8 forward Oshae Brissett, who plays with one of the highest motors in college basketball.
-He’s a dominant defensive rebounder that allows the team to close out possessions quickly, and offensively he attacks the rim as well as anyone in the conference.
+The breakthrough star for last year’s Orange was 6-8 forward Oshae Brissett, who plays with one of the highest motors in college basketball and is now projected as a first round pick in next year's draft.
+Brissett’s a dominant defensive rebounder that allows the team to close out possessions quickly, and offensively he attacks the rim as well as anyone in the conference.
 Perhaps most impressively, he somehow manages to do both without getting into foul trouble (he was the third Syracuse player to average over 38 minutes per game).
 Brissett (14.9 ppg., 8.8 rpg.) also struggled to hit shots at times, but again that was largely because limited offensive options left him to force bad shots and his legs were tired by the end of games.
-His shot selection should improve with the arrival of the freshmen, who will allow him to slide to power forward more often as a sophomore.
+His shot selection should improve with the arrival of the freshmen.
 Marek Dolezaj had a strong freshman year as well; he came in with a reputation for scoring, but his contributions were primarily at the defensive end and on the offensive boards despite weighing under 200 pounds at 6-9 last year.
 With added strength, he should improve in every aspect of his game as a sophomore, including providing more scoring as he did during the ACC and NCAA Tournaments when he averaged a combined 11.2 points per game.
 The Orange’s stifling defense was anchored by their centers, where Paschal Chukwu (6.8 rpg., 2.5 bpg.) was able to play in every game and provided outstanding rim protection and rebounded well at both ends of the floor.
 Combined with rising sophomore Bourama Sidibe, Syracuse totaled 10 rebounds and 3.2 blocks per game from the center position.

 Syracuse should again be one of the premiere defensive teams in the country.
 Offensively, the addition of more weapons should result in improved shot selection and shooting percentages; while they won’t suddenly become an offensive juggernaut, the Orange should be substantially improved from last year at that end of the floor.
 An expanded rotation will help the team at both ends as well, as Boeheim was down to using six players by the end of the year.
 After what could be considered a pair of rebuilding years that somehow included a Sweet 16 appearance, Syracuse should again compete at the top of the ACC and, with their tendency to seriously mess people up at the defensive end in the NCAA Tournament, have the potential to advance even further in March.